Chiral numerical renormalization group: The Wilson Ladder

-with $\Gamma\equiv\frac{\tilde{t}_{0}^{2}}{2v_{F}}$, which encodes all the information about the bath.
-Thus, any bath which reproduces this hybridization function will result in the same impurity physics.
+the retarded self-energy contribution due to hybridization with the bath.
+The zero element below the diagonal of $\mathbf{\Sigma}^{R}$ is the formal manifestation of chirality, which implies that a retarded quantity at $-R/2$ cannot depend on anything that happens at $+R/2$.
+This immediately carries on to $\mathbf{G}^{R} \left(\omega\right)$ encodes all the information about the bath, any bath which reproduces this hybridization function will result in the same impurity physics.
 NRG relies precisely on this property in order to replace the bath by a Wilson chain, to which we can apply iterative diagonalization.